ibexa/documentation-developer/docs/cdp/cdp_activation.md

 raptor.push("setRuid","USER_ID_HERE")
 ```

-For more information on tracking events follow [the documentation]()https://support.raptorsmartadvisor.com/hc/en-us/articles/201912411-Tracking-Events.
+For more information on tracking events, see [the documentation]()https://support.raptorsmartadvisor.com/hc/en-us/articles/201912411-Tracking-Events.